markjacyntho/lenenbot/README.md

 # lenenbot
 @lenbo is a Twitterbot that mashes up John Lennon and Vladimir Lenin quotes.
+By Mark...